Home > Doors > The Indian Façade & Fenestration Market to Reach Around US$180 Million by 2025

 Since uPVC is recyclable, offers UV protection, is saltwater resistant, and also provides insulation from rain – it is the best choice for the housing sector.
 The residential sector can give the uPVC doors and windows the required push to cut losses it faced during the last couple of years.

-Stirring ahead amidst the fear of any new wave of COVID 19, the uPVC doors and windows industry is finding a way to move ahead, as already the stalled housing construction activities are restarted and the demand for uPVC doors and windows are on increase.
+Stirring ahead amidst the fear of any new wave of COVID-19, the uPVC doors and windows industry is finding a way to move ahead, as already the stalled housing construction activities are restarted and the demand for uPVC doors and windows is on the increase.

 The future of the global door and window market looks promising with an expected growth of 8-10% by 2025.
 The main influence for the growth will be new constructions, renovations, and rising consumer demands for impact-resistant doors and windows, energy-saving products, and green products.
 The growth in the Indian market by the end of 2025 will reach around US$180 million.
 Market expansion is expected to be consistent in the long term due to the shortage of household units in the country.